University of Toronto Excellence Award (UTEA)

 • be a full-time faculty member whose primary employer is the University of Toronto

-• be a principal investigator (PI) on an active tri-agency (NSERC / SSHRC / CIHR) grant or have a pending tri-agency application at the start date of the UTEA (May 1st)
+• be a principal investigator (PI) on an active tri-agency (NSERC / SSHRC / CIHR) grant or have a pending tri-agency application at the time of application to the division (mid-late March)

 • A student may only apply for one UTEA opportunity per year.